greco-project/pvcompare/docs/model_assumptions.rst

 It is possible to simulate a gable roof as well as a flat roof.
 For the gable roof it is assumed that only the south facing area is used for PV installations.
-Assuming an elevation of 45°, the gable roof area equals 70% of the total floor area.
+Assuming an elevation of 45°, the gable roof area facing south equals 70% of the total floor area.

 For a flat roof area available to PV installations is assumed to be 40% of the total floor area, due to shading between the modules (see `Energieatlas <https://energieatlas.berlin.de/Energieatlas_Be/Docs/Datendokumentation-Solarkataster_BLN.pdf>`_.